 Costumed History Players bring Minnesota’s past to life in the History Players for Adults program.
 All ages find it stimulating and fun to learn about people, places and events that shaped Minnesota.
 Ideal for your next:

-A staff member from the Minnesota Historical Society will lead a lively 45-minute presentation.
+A staff member from the Minnesota Historical Society will lead a lively 50-minute presentation, with additional times for questions.
 Costumed characters from Minnesota’s past share memorable stories with props, artifacts and multimedia elements for added drama.

 History Player Characters: